maxtkc/mos-herb-site/personalized_plant_walk.md

 ##### I don’t have a yard, but still want a personalized plant walk.
 Can you plan a walk for me?
 Yes!
 Tell me what your goals are, and we’ll find a place that can meet them.

-##### Will you know every plant in my yard?
+##### Will you know every plant we see?
 Certainly not!
-I specialize in wild and invasive plants and weeds, so the more cultivated your yard is with exotic cultivars, the less likely I will be to know them all.
+I specialize in wild and invasive plants and weeds, so the more cultivated the area we're walking, the less likely I will be to know them all.
 However, I can show you how to ID unfamiliar plants and what we can know about their medicinal uses by knowing their relatives.

 ##### Do you travel?
 Yes, within reason!
 As long as you are within 30 miles of a bus or train station, I can get to you.
 There may be an added fee.